-I am a researcher in computer science with a specialization in distributed systems
+I am a computer scientist with a specialization in distributed systems and networking and

 Two Papers Accepted to PAM 2016!

 Our papers on characterizing and modeling client DNS traffic and the emergence of HTTP/2 in

 the wild have both been accepted to the Passive and

 Active Measurement Conference in Crete, Greece on March 31, 2016.
 Come hear about the work

 Transport Layer Security (TLS), is the de facto protocol supporting secure HTTP.
 However, TLS

 makes the fundamental assumption that all functionality resides solely at the endpoints, and is thus

 unable to utilize the many in-network services that optimize network resource usage, improve user

 experience, and protect clients and servers from security threats.
 See our solution for